Sxyaz/XoR/README.md

 What happens if you edit a value without xoring?
 Crash.

 <h2> Integer XORs in GG </h2>
 Integer values can easily be edited.
-Ussualy their Key and Encrypted value matchs.
+Usually their Key and Encrypted value matchs.
 <table>
   <thead>
     <tr>